Contaminated land: Remedial options appraisal

-Implementation of the Remedial Strategy
+Implementation of the remedial strategy

 Once the remedial strategy has been approved by relevant regulatory authorities then it should be implemented.
 A verification report should be produced upon completion of the work to demonstrate that remedial targets have been achieved.
 This work may include testing of remedial excavations, results of post-remedial monitoring, certification for imported material or membrane integrity testing, amongst other things.
 Details of ongoing/long-term monitoring may also need to be agreed at this stage, possibly under a Section 106 Agreement.

 Upon completion of this process, the site should not pose a significant risk to future users or the surrounding environment and should be suitable for its end use.
 Once this process of site assessment has been completed successfully then any associated planning conditions can be discharged.

+Germany

+Legal definition

+In Germany, Section §2 of the Bundes-Bodenschutzgesetz (Federal Soil Protection Act, BBodSchG) contains the following legal definition: